featurist/pogoscript/README.md

 # More

 There's more on the [pogoscript home page](http://pogoscript.org/), and you can find some Pogoscript -> Javascript examples [here](http://featurist.github.com/pogo-examples/).
-And